react-node-project/butler-client/src/components/restaurantDetails/Cart/cart.md

-### Basket To-dos
+### cart To-dos

 - ✅ refactor layout & responsive
 - ✅ set redux slicers
--   basket CRUD (after menu is done)
+- cart CRUD (after menu is done)
 - test codes

 `additional`

 - TS refactoring

 ### Test codes

 initial status(empty)

 - [✅] right description message
 - [✅] no item component

 functionality

-- [] should be able to add items in the basket
+- [] should be able to add items in the cart
 - [] should be able to remove items
 - [] should be able to add number of items

 async funcs(data fetching)

 ### Refactoring

 `before`

 ```js
   const handleRemoveFromCart = (item) => {
     dispatch(removeFromCart(item));